Expat Interview on Richard Bexon on Being The Expat Entrepreneur

 What three top tips can you offer to expatriates who wish to start their own businesses abroad?

 Understand the costs of running a business in the country.
 A lot of Latin American cultures are very socialist, and the costs of hiring people can be very high.
 Furthermore, the employee has a lot of power in the relationship.
 In Costa Rica, an employee’s average cost on top of their wages is around 35%.
 If you are paying them $1000, the real cost to you is around $1350.

 Make sure that you are passionate about the business you wish to start.
 Any startup is going to need a lot of drive, which will come from passion.
 Now put this in maybe a less organized country than your home country, and you better make sure you have passion.
 The road is not easy, but the benefits can be huge.

 A work-life balance is important.
 Remember you moved to the country you are in for a reason, probably to have a less crazy life or because there was something you liked about your new home country.
 Bear this in mind and make time to enjoy this aspect.

 What’s next for you?

-I would like to take our model, which is currently in Costa Rica, Panama and Nicaragua throughout Latin America and hopefully global one day.
-All of clients ask us, “what other countries do you do?” or “why can’t I travel the world with you guys?”.
-When we can help our clients enjoy a hassle free, expert design vacation worldwide, we may then stop.
+I want to take our current model in Costa Rica, Panama, and Nicaragua throughout Latin America and hopefully global one day.
+All of the clients ask us, “what other countries do you do?” or “why can’t I travel the world with you guys?”.
+When we can help our clients enjoy a hassle-free, expert design vacation worldwide, we may then stop.

-We are one of the biggest Travel Agencies in the region, but would like to offer our services globally and have a following of loyal clients traveling throughout our brand worldwide.
+We are one of the biggest Travel Agencies in the region but would like to offer our services globally and follow loyal clients traveling throughout our brand worldwide.